netsoftacademy/50DaysofDevOPs/2024/day34/README.md

  - How to Configure the AWS CLI with Access Key and Secret Key
  - Kubernetes tools setup Install kubectl, eksctl
  - How to setup EKS Cluster Setup & verify Nodes
- - Basic to Advnaced EKS Commands
+ - Basic to Advanced EKS Commands

   - Today Sessions Notes: